vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 A note for Linux users: TeX Live is available from the package repositories, but it is highly suggested you install from upstream.
-TeX is a very hard thing to 'chop up' for package repositories and it's amazing anything can work at all, but it's the process is often fraught with issues.
+TeX is a very hard thing to 'chop up' for package repositories and it's amazing anything can work at all, but the process is fraught with issues.
 It is much easier (and in the long run, more efficient) to simply download the entire TeX Live distribution from TUG's website.
 Installation on Windows might've been tricky ten years ago, but I can vouch that it is seamless at the time of writing.

 # CTAN

-In the end, distributions get their files from CTAN, The Comprehensive TeX Archive Network.
-Distributions don't carry *everything* CTAN has for practical/licensing reasons, but a huge chunk of it is.
-(A standard distribution is currently around 4.5GB.)
+In the end, distributions get their files from CTAN, the Comprehensive TeX Archive Network.
+Distributions don't carry *everything* CTAN has for practical/licensing reasons, but a huge chunk of it is included.
+(A standard distribution is currently around 4.5 GB.)
 CTAN makes sure all of these files are always available by managing a network of mirrors, or copies, that contain the entire corpus of CTAN's materials.
 If something is related to TeX, you will likely find it there.
-Packages, package documentation, tools, formats, and engines are hosted by CTAN's generous mirrors.
+Packages, package documentation, tools, formats, and engines are all hosted by CTAN's generous mirrors.

 Any files that are not available on CTAN were not uploaded by their authors.
 CTAN can't make anyone upload anything, so a bit of